anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter05.md

 <a name="5.5.4"></a>
 ### 5.5.4 Requirement Type

-VNF test cases are used to verify whether the virtualization network functions can be deployed on the Anuket-compatible NFVI and provide normal functions and meet performance, security and other requirements.
+VNF test cases are used to verify whether the virtualization network functions can be deployed on the Anuket-compliant NFVI and provide normal functions and meet performance, security and other requirements.

-By running these VNF test cases and analysis the test results, can be used for VNF compliance, verfication,validation and performance Conformance and help on Anuket-compatible NFVI validation and performance Conformance.
+By running these VNF test cases and analysis the test results, can be used for VNF compliance, verfication,validation and performance Conformance and help on Anuket-compliant NFVI validation and performance Conformance.

 All the VNF test cases should be supported and run by VNF E2E Conformance and verification Framework and generate outputs, logs to identify whether the test passed or failed.